Ryouh/Feats-Revisited/Feats.md

 ______
 Your hulking figure is a sight to behold on the battlefield and people may think twice before attacking you.

-* You gain proficiency in the intimidation skill, if you already have proficiency in that skill you gain expertise in that skill.
+* You gain proficiency in the intimidation skill, if you already have proficiency in that skill you gain expertise instead.
 * You can use your Strength instead of your Charisma when you use the intimidate skill.
 * You gain the benefits of the Grappler feat.
 * When you use your Stone’s Endurance feature against a melee attack from a creature that is large or smaller and you reduce the incoming damage to 0 you automatically grapple the enemy.